 Another example of this common mistake is reflected when you hire different contractors for different parts of the project.
 Doing so will make it very difficult when allocating responsibilities.
 Whos is responsible for what?
 Say one is working on the foundation, while another is going to do all the framing.
 The result is that there are errors on both, is it because the foundation was not properly restructured?
 Was it the framing?
 This could pose a bigger problem and most contractors may not work with you once they find out you want to break it down.

 Following this advice will make for a more smooth project and will reduce the problem that arises due to miscommunication or lack of compatibility.
-Levi Construction is a design/build firm that counts with architects, engineers, designer and contractors that will simplify and optimize your process and result.
+Levi Design Build is a design/build firm that counts with architects, engineers, designer and contractors that will simplify and optimize your process and result.
 Sometimes, a designer won’t be as familiar with the fluctuating costs of finished materials.
 As a result, you will find your total cost increase by a hefty percentage.
 Other times, contractors that are not too familiar with a designer’s eye for detail, will not be as efficient in producing the original design, and so on.
 Avoid this mistake by hiring a one-stop firm that will handle all your needs.

 8. Supervising your project.